foben/site/content/posts/mapping-appalachia.md

   {
     pos: xy(1396 + 870, 2889 - 300),
     desc: "Bolton Green - A day care for rich kids, run by robots", },
+  {
+    pos: xy(1396 + 1000, 2889 - 580),
+    desc: "Top of the World - A ski resort with a more retro-futuristic architecture including a geodesic dome.", },
 ]);